 The Max Patch Mountain & Harmon Den Area

-On the North Carolina/Tennessee state line, not far west of the Great Smoky Mountains, rises Max Patch Mountain.
-At 4629 feet elevation, this grassy summit is not the highest mountain in its immediate vicinity, but it is considered by some to be the "crown jewel of the Appalachian Trail".
+At 4629 feet elevation, Max Patch is not the highest summit in its immediate vicinity, but this grassy bald is certainly one of the prettiest.
+Sitting just inside North Carolina along the boundary with Tennessee, the mountain is considered by some to be the "crown jewel of the Appalachian Trail".

 Drivers along Interstate 40 west of Asheville, just before the Tennessee state line, encounter what is known as "The Gorge" as the highway snakes its way along the Pigeon River, which has cut a deep chasm between the Great Smoky Mountains to the southwest and the Bald Mountains to the Northeast.
 Towering cliffs and mountains that soar more than 4000 ft above the road create an impressive backdrop for the winding highway.

-Between the Gorge and the well-known Max Patch Mountain is a lesser-used area known as Harmon Den, accessible off of exit 7 on I-40.
+Between the Gorge and the well-known Max Patch is a lesser-used area (with perhaps an equally enigmatic name) known as Harmon Den, accessible off of exit 7 on I-40.
 It contains quite a few more hiking trails and attractions to explore.
 A couple of off-trail waterfalls top off the list of attractions in the area.

 Aside from I-40, there are only a few winding country roads that connect you to this area, and there are no major towns in the immediate vicinity.